firstvideosgrp/FVG_Websuite_EU/docs/database-setup.md

         -   `mailEnabled`: `false`
         -   `heroUseImage`: `true`
         -   `heroUsePlexus`: `false`
-        -   Leave all other `mail...` and `hero...` fields blank initially.
+        -   Leave all other `mail...`, `hero...`, and `logo...` fields blank initially.
 They will be configured via the admin panel.
     -   Click **Create**.
 This single document will be updated by the admin panel.

 2.  **About Content**: